 - 1. Hypotheses 1 was tested using independent samples t-test.
 This tool was used to test the gender variation in the health-seeking behaviour of the students. - 2.
 Hypothesis 2 was tested using the independent samples t-test.
 This was used to test the geographical variation in the health-seeking behaviour of the students. - 3.
 One-way Analysis of Variance (ANOVA) was used to test hypothesis 3, to find out if there is a significant age variation in the health-seeking behaviour of the students. - 4.
 Hypothesis 4 was tested using the Structural Equation Model (SEM).
-The SEM was used to find out whether locus of control, stigmatisation and culture will significantly predict public university students' psychological health-seeking behaviour.
+The SEM was used to find out whether locus of control, sUginatisation f Cande Coatste white significantly guadidui public university students' psychological health-seeking behaviour.

 For the qualitative approach, the interviews were transcribed and analysed using the thematic approach.
-Thematic analysis is a method of identifying, analysing and reporting themes or patterns within data set (Braun & Clarke,
+Thematic analysis is a method of identifying, analysing and reporting themes or patterns within data set (Braun & Clarke, 2006).